 The HR-ETM would nominally have unit reflectivity.
 However a small leakage transmission is desired in order to aid in locking and IFO monitoring.
 The transmission should also be small compared to the dominant cavity loss mechanism, which is scattering loss due to the cavity mirror surface quality, of order > 25 ppm per surface.
-The requirement is 5 + 1 ppm, which satisfies the requirement compared to scattering loss, and allows enough light to transmit through for diagnostics, and is compatible with coating technology.
-For details see T010075-v3.
+A reasonable goal requirement is then $T{ETM} < 6$ ppm, which is believed to be consistent with achievable coating technology.